hyperledger/toc/governing-documents/project-lifecycle.md

 deprecated.

-When possible, the maintainers of the project shall vote on such a change of state and if it passes, make that recommendation to the TOC, but anyone may propose that a project be moved to *Dormant* state.
-Members of the community who disagree with the request can make their case before the TOC.
-The TOC will consider all points of view and render a final decision.
+When possible, the maintainers of the project shall vote on such a change of state and if it passes, make that recommendation to the TAC, but anyone may propose that a project be moved to *Dormant* state.
+Members of the community who disagree with the request can make their case before the TAC.
+The TAC will consider all points of view and render a final decision.

 If *Dormant* projects are re-activated, they re-enter the *Incubation*